 Intent: This standard ensures graduates are able to contribute to the development of appropriate strategies for achieving wellbeing, comfort, and performance within interior environments.
 Additionally, graduates are aware of the environmental impact of their design decisions.

-a) Students understand are aware that design decisions relating to acoustics, thermal comfort, and indoor air quality have an environmental impact human wellbeing and the environmentimpact.
+a) Students understand that design decisions relating to acoustics, thermal comfort, and indoor air quality impact human wellbeing and the environment.